edcote/ml-foundations/README.md

 # ml-foundations

-Machine Learning Foundations: A Case Study Approach
+Nothing to see here.
+Coursework repository for U. Wash "Machine Learning Foundations: A Case Study Approach" class.